cdap-guides/cdap-kafka-ingest-guide/README.rst

 You can also use the CDAP CLI to start the Flow and Service::

-  $ cdap-cli.sh start flow KafkaIngestionApp.KafkaIngestionFlow \'"kafka.zookeeper"="localhost:2181", "kafka.topic"="MyTopic"\'
+  $ cdap cli start flow KafkaIngestionApp.KafkaIngestionFlow \'"kafka.zookeeper"="localhost:2181", "kafka.topic"="MyTopic"\'
-  $ cdap-cli.sh start service KafkaIngestionApp.KafkaStatsService
+  $ cdap cli start service KafkaIngestionApp.KafkaStatsService

 Once the Flow is started, Kafka messages are processed as they are published.
 Now, let's send data to the Kafka topic.